lah7/gtk3-classic/README.md

 Fixes
 ---

-* Window background is set properly to theme background color instead of solid black.
-See https://bugzilla.gnome.org/show_bug.cgi?id=771708.
+* Menu bars are not covered by too high popup menus.
+See https://bugzilla.gnome.org/show_bug.cgi?id=792764.
+* Labels are wrapped similarly to GTK2.
+This patch fixes too wide windows in applications improperly ported from GTK2.
 * Errors in console output because of integration with Accessibility Toolkit are hidden.
 See https://unix.stackexchange.com/questions/230238.
-* Menu bars are not covered by too high popup menus.
-See https://bugzilla.gnome.org/show_bug.cgi?id=792764.

 --------